 Dog owners should register their dogs when they are three months of age or within:

-Note: The Animal Management (Cats & Dogs) Act 2008 requires all puppies to be registered at 3 months of age.
-Puppies aged between 3 and 6 months of age can now be registered free of charge.
+Note: The Animal Management (Cats & Dogs) Act 2008 requires all puppies to be registered at three months of age.
+You can register puppies aged between three and six months of age for free.

 Puppies will be classed as entire dogs for the purpose of future renewals, unless the owner provides proof that the puppy has been desexed.

-In order to register your dog you must complete a dog registration form and return it to council with the appropriate fee.
-Fees are listed on the application form.
+Complete a dog registration form and return it to council with the appropriate fee.
+Fees are listed on the registration form.

 The annual registration period is from 1 October to 30 September the following year.
 New registrations will be valid until 30 September regardless of when the dog is registered.